Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Effective May 4, 2020, Missouri Governor Mike Parson implemented the first phase of the state’s Show Me Strong Recovery plan.
 Phase 2 of the plan, which lifted previously issued restrictions on individuals, businesses and organizations, became effective on June 16, 2020.
 For information on this plan, please visit https://showmestrong.mo.gov.

 Visit the Governor’s website to view the "Stay Home Missouri" order.
-On Thursday, April 16, 2020, this order was extended through May 3, 2020 - view the extension - and was phased out by Missouri’s Show Me Strong Recovery Plan beginning on Monday, May 4, 2020 and through the lifting of restrictions in Phase 2 that became effective on June 16, 2020.
+On Thursday, April 16, 2020, this order was extended through May 3, 2020 - view the extension.
+The Stay Home Missouri order was phased out by Missouri’s Show Me Strong Recovery Plan beginning on Monday, May 4, 2020 and through the lifting of restrictions in Phase 2 that became effective on June 16, 2020.

 No. A county or community may enforce more restrictive public health requirements for businesses and individuals.
 Please view St. Charles County’s Latest News page for information about county-specific orders.